 Q – Where is the surgery for a breast lift performed?

-Dr. Vitenas performs the surgery for mastopexy at the Day Surgery Center, an outpatient facility at Memorial Hermann Southeast Hospital.
+Dr. Vitenas performs the surgery for mastopexy at Houston Surgery Center, an outpatient facility conveniently located in the same building as Vitenas Cosmetic Surgery.

 Q – What is the price for a mastopexy (breast lift) surgery?